Associate in Applied Science (A.A.S)

 Graduates often land positions working with registered architects or professional engineers in construction, construction management, manufacturing, landscaping, and civil design.
 They have found employment opportunities with architectural or engineering design firms, manufacturers and retailers of building-related products, and construction management companies.
 Graduates have transferred into professional programs at Syracuse University, RIT, Rensselaer Polytechnic Institute, and University at Buffalo.

-As an Architectural Technology and Building Sciences student, you can apply for the Bill Parham Memorial, FLCC Science and Technology Faculty, Murray F. Gardner Memorial, and G.W.
+As an Architectural Technology student, you can apply for the Bill Parham Memorial, FLCC Science and Technology Faculty, Murray F. Gardner Memorial, and G.W.
 Lisk Co., Inc. Excellence scholarships.
 For information on these scholarships, contact the FLCC Foundation.